joosygoos/Time-sensing-535-635/README.md

 This approach to time synchronization allows for the addition of new sensing modalities into the same distributed system while minimizing calibration cost.

 ## Deliverables
+1. Enable synchronization using ambient audio events recorded by edge devices (ESP32).
+2. Develop an audio-based time synchronization protocol with sub-millisecond accuracy.
+3. Develop a resource efficient framework which uses the Raspberry Pi for synchronization tasks and the edge devices ESP32s for event recording only.
+4. (Optional: If there is more time) Integrate another sensor to prove scalability of the implemented solution

 ## System Design
 The following diagram shows our setup for calculating clock offsets from 2 ESP32's using a Raspberry Pi acting as the gateway device.
 The main role for the ESP32's is to collect and forward sensor data using 2 audio sensors on each ESP32.
 We will play some sound on a phone (like a door slamming) to simulate ambient sounds for the sensors.
 The Raspberry Pi collects the timestamped sensor data and calculates the clock drift of the devices.
 Following the HAEST paper (under [References](./README.md#References)), we predict to use a similar algorithm for identifying when 2 ESP32's detect the same event (sound from phone) using event detection and event matching algorithms.